pascalgn/automerge-action/README.md

   so make sure to add it as secret, not as environment variable, in the GitHub workflow file!

+- `PULL_REQUEST_NUMBER`: If provided, this action will attempt to merge the specified pull request.
+By default, it will attempt to use the pull request specified in the GitHub context.

+- `GITHUB_OWNER`: If provided in conjunction with the `PULL_REQUEST_NUMBER` parameter, this optional parameter specifies the GitHub owner to search for the pull request in.
+By default, it will use the GitHub owner of the repo that the action is running in.

+- `REPO_NAME`: If provided in conjunction with the `PULL_REQUEST_NUMBER` parameter, this optional parameter specifies the GitHub repo to search for the pull request in.
+By default, it will use the repo that the action is running in.

 You can configure the environment variables in the workflow file like this:

 ```yaml